livecitylab/brl-flask/README.md

 ## How does it work?

+For each request, the server gets data from our GraphQL endpoint (https://brl-hasura.herokuapp.com/v1/graphql) and feeds it into the required functions.
+Some endpoints return JSON responses, while other return a [Plotly Dash](https://plotly.com/dash/) app, which is then embedded in the frontend inside a `<iframe>` tag.

 ## Installation

 To install this package, you'll have to fork it and install its dependencies with: